2JZ Swap – Everything You Need To Know

 2JZ Swap Considerations

-It’ll likely come as no surprise that your first consideration will be what car you’re planning to carry out your 2JZ swap on.
+Much like when it comes to carrying out an engine swap in your top drift games, it’ll come as no surprise that your first consideration will be what car you’re planning to carry out your 2JZ swap on.

 While the options in this guide will apply to many vehicles that you could potentially consider for a 2JZ swap, we’ll be explaining what is required to build the ultimate 2JZ-powered Nissan 240SX/180SX/S13.